When to use tags, Topics, and empty inboxes

 Tip: Use nested tags to organize your tags.
 (West Coast and East Coast can nest under your USA tag just like you did with folders/labels!)

 Use tags to identify the types of inquiries your team receives.
 This allows you to gather analytics on how often you get these types of questions, helping you make informed business decisions.
-Here are some ideas on the topics you can tag:
+Here are some ideas on the categories you can tag:

 Feature Requests